jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-3-rop-and-spawning-a-shell.md

 jump to code that was on the stack (an RW-page), but instead we jumped into the `.text` segment of the program where all the other machine instructions live, too (an RX-page).

-By reusing code that is already in the binary, we can defeat data execution prevention.
+By reusing code that is already in the binary, we can defeat Data Execution Prevention.

 A generalization of this technique is called return2libc, where we would now jump to a function contained in the huge C standard library libc.
 We could e.g. use the `system` function that allows us to execute arbitrary commands.
 However,